All professional performing arts schools have:

 We are not a only dance studio — we are a full service performing arts school, since 1980.
 Why is this important?
-We are proud to offer more classes than anyone in the area, and have over 75 classes per week at two locations: Alpharetta/Johns Creek and Suwanee.
+We are proud to offer the most diverse curriculum possible to succeed in performing arts.
 Just as there are no jobs in life that only require one skill, it is prevalent in performing arts to be extremely diverse and well-rounded.
 What if your dream is to become a professional performer?
 Only training in one area will not produce a performer that will stay employed for long in the industry.
 What if your dream is to go to college on a scholarship?
 There is not one college in the country where you will only study one form of dance.
 What if your likes change over time and are not sure what forms of performing arts you enjoy?
 Realizing that you have only studied one form of dance or performing arts is a tough realization to come to when you are in your late teens-but want a professional career in performing arts.
 We provide early training and exposure to all forms of performing arts and have alum who have appeared on Broadway, with the Radio City Rockettes, opened their own dance studios, perform with regional and national and theatre companies, and receive college scholarships of their choice.
 Make sure your student is well-versed so that they have options in whatever path in performing arts that they choose.

 Non-Profit Performing Arts Company-The Susan Chambers Dance Company